algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_testing.AlgorandFixtureConfig.md

 • `Optional` **indexer**: `default`

-An optional indexer client, if not specified then it will create one against default LocalNet.
+An optional indexer client, if not specified then it will create one against environment variables defined network (if present) or default LocalNet.

 #### Defined in